She is the author of nine published children’s books; one of which is an iParenting Award winner.

 - Lonczak, H. (2020).
 Mighty Zoë: The Misunderstood Parrot.
 Seattle, WA.

-- Lonczak, H. (2021, In Press).
+- Lonczak, H. (2021).
 Mookey the Monkey Gets Over Being Teased—Revised Edition.
 Seattle: IngramSpark.

 Heather’s website provides more information concerning her books and poems.